hapax/hapax.github.io/assets/chandra.md

 ### 2.2.
 Electrons on a circle <a id="sec-2-2" name="sec-2-2"></a>

-Bohr's insights were revolutionary, provide the first working quantum-mechanical model of the atom.
-But his model only describes some orbits of a *single* electron.
-When we add more electrons, things get much more complex!
-We will capitalise on the success of this model, and streamline it even further.
-In particular, one complication we want to do away with is different radii $r_n$ for different orbits.
+You might hope that an atom is like the hotels we describe above, with energy levels $E_n$ calculated by (\ref{bohr-E}).
+But, for better or worse, there is more to atomic physics than a few lines of algebra.
+Electrons interact, and keeping track of orbits becomes a finicky business.
+Rather than delving into these complications, we will simplify.

-Instead, we are going to fix a *single* orbit, of circumference $L = 2\pi r$.
+Our two simplifications are as follows: first, assume electrons are non-interacting; second, fix a *single* orbit, of circumference $L = 2\pi r$.
 Then the Bohr-de Broglie quantisation condition becomes

 $$